Mpox is an uncommon infection caused by the mpox virus.

 - exhaustion

-The rash starts as raised spots, which turn into small blisters filled with fluid.
-These blisters eventually form scabs which later fall off.
+The rash starts as raised spots, which turn into sores (ulcers) or small blisters filled with fluid.
+The blisters eventually form scabs which later fall off.

 The rash and other symptoms usually clear up in 2 to 4 weeks.